Recently, one of my colleagues posted this update in a Facebook Group we belong to:

 If you struggle with the loneliness and isolation of working from home, try any one of these pointers and see if you feel better.
 If you don’t feel better in time, it might be a signal to take your work outside of the home.

-Dr. Bola is a family physician with a fondness for women’s health and women lifestyle issues.
-She is the co-founder of Healthgist.com; the hub for honest health talk for the busy women.
+Dr. Bola is a family physician with a fondness for women’s health and women’s lifestyle issues.
+She is the co-founder of Healthgist.com, the hub for honest health talk for busy women.